BjornFJohansson/seguid_calculator/README.md

 ## Online version

-There is also an online version built with [flask](https://github.com/pallets/flask).
+There is also an online version built with [flask](https://github.com/pallets/flask) and hosted on [pythonanywhere](https://www.pythonanywhere.com/).

 [![seguid_calculator_flask](seguid_calculator_flask.png)](http://seguidcalculator.pythonanywhere.com/)

+Click [here](http://seguidcalculator.pythonanywhere.com/) or on the image above to take you to the website.